Microsoft Office 365 has become a staple cloud application for enterprise businesses globally.

 Both of these peering interfaces are delivered via a single Virtual Cross Connect (VXC) using 802.1ad configuration.
 When you connect to Azure via an ExpressRoute with Megaport, the VXC forms the Layer 2 component of the connection and Layer 3 BGP connectivity is established directly between you and Azure.
 You can follow our step-by-step guide here.

 While Azure Private doesn’t require approval and is available instantly, Microsoft (Public) Peering requires manual validation of public IP space by Microsoft.
 Some public endpoints including Office 365 require further validation.
-Working through this approval process can add a level of complexity and time to building out your cloud network architecture.

 Connecting to Office 365 via the Public Internet